onofrimelisa/us-accidents-api/README.md

 - Get a paginated list of accidents that took place within a given circle shape, providing a point and radius.
 - Get an accident by its identifier.
 - Get a paginated list of all the accidents.
-- Get the list of the most common conditions of the accidents (temperature, humidity, wind conditions, etc.)
+- Get the list of the most common conditions of the accidents (temperature, humidity, weather conditions)

 ## Run the application locally

-1. Download the JSON file containing the dataset from [here](https://drive.google.com/file/d/17qCWlPhQbePxwhUWHy5oi8sAuVSb0YX2/view?usp=sharing).
+1. Download the JSON file (zip) containing the dataset from [here](https://drive.google.com/file/d/17qCWlPhQbePxwhUWHy5oi8sAuVSb0YX2/view?usp=sharing).
 2. Unzip the file and store it within the _/mongo_ folder, by the name **us_accidents.json**
 3. On the root of the project, execute the command `docker-compose up`.
    This command will set up the Mongo database, executing the script _/mongo/import.sh_ which will import the dataset to the database.
 4. Within the _/accidents_ folder, start the Java application.
 5. Once the application is up and running, access the following [link](http://localhost:8080/swagger-ui/index.html#/) to see the API specification.
 You can test the endpoints developed through the Swagger UI, or using the Postman collection provided in the _/accidents/docs/BD2.postman_collection.json_ file, which gathers some sample requests to send to each endpoint.

 ## Useful Links